jadran/TweetPostWidget/README.md

 $accessTokensecret

-# And edit hashtag variable if you have hashtag for your site.
+# And edit hashtag variable if you have hashtags for your site.
 $hashtag="#DokuMA #Makarska";